CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Stream-Compaction/README.md

 The time for the `thrust` scan is the strangest of them all, appearing to take less time as the input number increased.
 I have no reasonable explanation for this; it is possible that my testing environment was not clean/precise enough to get a good measurement of each implementation.
 In fact, multiple runs of the same input sizes yield wild variations in run time, so I would wager much of the trends on the graph can be attributed, in some part, to noise.

+Notably, the `thrust` implementation is also slower than the CPU approach.
+This tells me that:

+* Even for `2^16` inputs, the memory overhead of putting all the data onto the GPU, and then taking it off the GPU, is the primary limiting factor
+* It takes a significant amount of data for a GPU approach to function better than a CPU approach

+By a similar token, I would wager that the performance failings of my implementations came primarily from treating both thread generation overhead and global memory accesses as "free," when they, in fact, have a significant impact on overall performance.

 ### Limitations